 As part of its second price control review for the electricity distribution and transmission sector, the Regulated Industries Commission (RIC) plans to examine key aspects of the regulatory framework.
-One of these aspects is whether or not options for sharing the benefits of outperformance remain a useful incentive for encouraging the service provider to make savings above those envisaged in the price formula.
+The option for sharing the benefits with consumers of out-performance by the service provider is one of the aspects examined, to ascertain if they remain a useful incentive for encouraging the service provider to make savings above those envisaged in the price formula.

-The RIC Act, Chapter 54:73, sections 6 and 67 as well as Part V, provides that the type of regulation utilized by the RIC be some form of incentive regulation.
+Sections 6 and 67 as well as Part V of the RIC Act, Chapter 54:73, provides that some form of "incentive regulation" be utilized by the RIC.
 Specifically, the Act mandates the RIC: